-It’s often a more complicated exchange that involves building relationships with multiple stakeholders within a company.
+Tech sales is often a more complicated exchange that involves building relationships with multiple stakeholders within a company.
 To help with that, companies often rely on sales methodologies that focus on helping the rep create value for the buyer and urgency for the deal.

-What Does a Tech Salesperson Do?
+What Does a Tech Sales Rep Do?

 The day to day of a tech sales job varies on what position you hold and your seniority level, but there are some basics that apply to sales roles across the board.